fbielejec/cljs-firebase-client/README.md

 This library uses [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) for JavaScript integration.
 For this reason you should probably use it only if your project is also using shadow-cljs / deps.edn to resolve JS dependencies.

+For rationale and some possible uses see accompanying [blog post](https://www.blog.nodrama.io/clojurescript-firebase-library/).

 ## Installation
 Latest released version of this library: <br>
 [![Clojars Project](https://img.shields.io/clojars/v/fbielejec/cljs-firebase-client.svg)](https://clojars.org/fbielejec/cljs-firebase-client)